-Celebrate Keep Wildlife Week, April 5-11!
+Celebrate Keep Wildlife Week, April 4-10, 2021!
 Check out the Resources Library and other Educational Materials below for information on how you can help keep wildlife wild.
 Check out the Keep Wildlife Wild Poster Contest page for information about the 3rd annual poster contest for 4-6 grade students!

 Wisconsin's year-round outdoor activities bring people outside to enjoy the natural environment and have an opportunity to view and appreciate wildlife resources.
 Wild animals are valued by many, and it's important to observe them at a respectful distance to keep them wild and allow for their life in the wild to continue.

 During the warmer months of spring and summer, the frequency of human-wildlife encounters increases, especially those involving young wild animals.
 While most of these encounters are harmless, there are times when well-intentioned people interfere in wildlife situations because they incorrectly assume a young animal is orphaned.

 How to tell if a wild animal is truly orphaned